 We have done so by supporting organizations focused on education, cultural history and maintaining healthy communities.
 We're proud to have supported the important work of groups like: 4-H, FFA, Monterey County Adg.
 Education, Grower/Shipper's AgKnowledge Program, Santa Clara University, The Panetta Institute for Public Policy, Salinas Valley Memorial Health System, Kinship Center and other charitable organizations.

 - Mary Orradre

-Personally, I have been on the receiving end of the great philanthropy of our local oil companies in several of the organizations to which I belong.
-At St. Matthew’s church we have had working church services as we packaged and distributed pallets of food, donated by the employees and companies of the oilfields, to needy families in our community.
-As the Chief of the San Ardo Volunteer Fire Department we were grateful to receive funding from Chevron and Aera to purchase auto extrication tools and later Chevron donated the funds to purchase three full sets of turnouts.
-When our local Grange had fallen into great disrepair Chevron stepped in and helped us to repair the roof, electrical, paint and plumbing.
+Personally, I have been on the receiving end of the dedicated philanthropy of our local companies in several of the organizations to which I belong.
+St. Matthew’s Church, the San Ardo Grange, and the San Ardo Volunteer Fire Department have all received donations from local companies and employees of time and money for needed repairs and supplies for needy families.
 As the President of the Board of Trustees for the San Ardo Elementary School District we have received not only a substantial amount of money from Chevron ($150,000) but most importantly the guidance and moral support we needed when we were going through a difficult public funding period.
 Chevron helped bridge the gap.

 - Kaeda Barrios

 My name is Gordon Rosenberg.
 My family bought this land in San Ardo in 1873.
 I started farming here after World War II.
 My farm is located adjacent to the San Ardo Oil Field and continues northwards to the edge of San Ardo town and we are downstream from the oil fields.
 Chevron has several water injection wells that are physically located on our land.
 We lease part and farm part of this land.